mikefarah/yq/pkg/yqlib/doc/operators/comment-operators.md

 # Comment Operators

 Use these comment operators to set or retrieve comments.
+Note that line comments on maps/arrays are actually set on the _key_ node as opposed to the _value_ (map/array).
+See below for examples.

 Like the `=` and `|=` assign operators, the same syntax applies when updating comments: